Attendance at Ash Hill Academy

 - Ensure your child is punctual; students should be in the academy before 8.20 am, in order to be ready to start learning in their first lesson which begins at 8.25 am.

-If your child is unable to attend the Academy, please telephone 01302 840961 and choose option 1.
+If your child is unable to attend the Academy, please telephone 01302 562541 and choose option 1.
 The telephone system allows callers to leave a message 24 hours a day.
+You can also email email@example.com or send a message using the School Comms text messaging service.

 Please give your child’s name, year group, the reason for the absence, and how long you expect the absence to last.
 Parents are expected to contact the academy every day their child is absent from the academy.